legionwfz/Zenject-DynamicObjectInjection/README.md

-# Zenject-DynamicObject
+# Zenject-DynamicObjectInjection

-Zenject-DynamicObject is a tool that allows to automatically inject/bind dependencies into the prefabs instantiated at runtime by the [standard](https://docs.unity3d.com/ScriptReference/Object.Instantiate.html) Unity 3D instantiation flow.
+Zenject-DynamicObjectInjection is a tool that allows to automatically inject/bind dependencies into the prefabs instantiated at runtime by the [standard](https://docs.unity3d.com/ScriptReference/Object.Instantiate.html) Unity 3D instantiation flow.

-As the additional side product, it's also allowed to use all power of [Zenject](https://github.com/modesttree/Zenject) framework in [Service Locator Pattern](#service-locator-pattern) style.
+As the additional side product, it's also allow to use all power of [Zenject](https://github.com/modesttree/Zenject) framework in [Service Locator Pattern](#service-locator-pattern) style.

 ### What it's all about

-If you want to instantiate a prefab at runtime and have any MonoBehaviour's automatically injected, Zenject framework [force](https://github.com/modesttree/Zenject/blob/master/README.md#general-guidelines--recommendations--gotchas--tips-and-tricks) you to instantiate game object throw [factory](https://github.com/modesttree/Zenject/blob/master/README.md#creating-objects-dynamically) or using the special [DiContainer.InstantiatePrefab](https://github.com/modesttree/Zenject/blob/master/README.md#dicontainer-methods-instantiate) method.
+If you want to instantiate a prefab at runtime and have any MonoBehaviour's automatically injected, Zenject framework [force](https://github.com/modesttree/Zenject/blob/master/README.md#general-guidelines--recommendations--gotchas--tips-and-tricks) you to instantiate game object through [factory](https://github.com/modesttree/Zenject/blob/master/README.md#creating-objects-dynamically) or using the special [DiContainer.InstantiatePrefab](https://github.com/modesttree/Zenject/blob/master/README.md#dicontainer-methods-instantiate) method.
 In most cases, it works fine, but sometimes especially if you use 3d-party solutions, it can become a problem.

-This tool solves this problem allowing you to use standard [Object.Instantiate](https://docs.unity3d.com/ScriptReference/Object.Instantiate.html) method and will ensure any MonoBehaviour's fields that are marked with the ```[Inject]``` attribute are filled in properly, and all ```[Inject]``` methods within the prefab are called as it happens when prefab instantiated in Zenject recommended way.
+This tool solves this problem allowing you to use standard [Object.Instantiate](https://docs.unity3d.com/ScriptReference/Object.Instantiate.html) method and will ensure any MonoBehaviour's fields that are marked with the ```[Inject]``` attribute are filled in properly, and all ```[Inject]``` methods within the prefab are called as it happens when prefab is instantiated in Zenject recommended way.

 As an addition, this tool automatically binds all components configured in ```ZenjectBinding``` MonoBehaviour attached to the instantiated prefabs.

 ### How to use

-To inject dependencies in runtime instantiated prefab you only need to add a ```ZenjectDynamicObject``` MonoBehaviour to the root game object of the prefab.
+To inject dependencies in runtime instantiated prefab you only need to add a ```ZenjectDynamicObjectInjection``` MonoBehaviour to the root game object of the prefab.

 After instantiating of the prefab, all dependencies will be automatically resolved, by doing a lookup in the most 'local' container towards to the instantiated game object, and injected on Awake() phase before game object MonoBehaviour's will have their Awake() method called.